thinknoack/thinknoack-jekyll/thinknoack/_posts/all/2015-03-03-crn-workflow.markdown

 post-img4: /post-images/crn-workflow/crn-flow.jpg
 teaser: Graphic explaining our proposed workflow
 ---
-Stanford Center for Reproducible Neuroscience wanted an app for uploading large datasets, so doctors can collaborate and share MFRI data.
-This is a diagram for our suggested data flow.
+Stanford Center for Reproducible Neuroscience wanted an app for uploading large datasets, so scientist can collaborate and share mFRI data.
+This is a diagram for our suggested data flow for the web application we are building.